Filter by Category

 with Randall Matthews, M.S.

-Our class will enjoy watching a different movie from the 30’s, 40’s, and 50’s for each of our ten class sessions.
-The films will cover a variety of cinematic styles from comedy to drama, musicals to noir, and everything in between.
-Our hosts (Jeff, Judith, and Randy) will frame the week’s movie with an introduction and summary analysis, as well as interesting tidbits and trivia.
-The emphasis is on fun as well as film critique and information sharing among class members.
+Our class will enjoy watching a different movie from the 30’s, 40’s, 50’s and 60’s for each of our ten sessions.
+The films will cover a variety of cinematic genres from comedy to drama, musicals to noir, and everything in between.
+Our hosts (Judith, Jeff, and Randy) will frame the week’s movie with an introduction and summary analysis, as well as interesting tidbits and trivia.
+The emphasis is on fun as well as film critique and information sharing among class members and hosts.
 Class questions and comments are encouraged.

 with Michael Marquez-Snyder, M.A.